arcctgx/tagreaders/README.md

 * `spectrogram` creates spectrograms of audio files.
 It supports all audio formats recognized by `sox`.
 Useful for spotting lossy transcodes.

+* `namesanitizer` removes spaces and characters outside of ASCII set from file and directory names.
+Target character set is `[a-z0-9_-]`.